UPPMAX/HPC-python/docs/day2/IDEs.rst

 .. challenge::

    * Try Jupyter interface with the following Notebook Code.
-   * Start an interactive session with 4-8 cores and 1-2 hr walltime.
+   * Either start an interactive session with 4-8 cores and 1-2 hr walltime or stay on the login node.
    * `cd` into your project directory and start `Jupyter Notebook` or `JupyterLab` as described in previous sections.
+(Optional: load matplotlib module by searching it with `module spider matplotlib` and then loading it.)
    * Create a new Python 3 notebook.

    .. admonition:: Notebook Code
       :class: dropdown

-      * Copy the following code snippets (Cell 1, Cell 2,...) into different cells in a Jupyter Notebook and run them to see the results.
+      * Type out (or copy) the following code snippets (Cell 1, Cell 2,...) into different cells in a Jupyter Notebook and run them to see the results.
       * If there is a missing package while running the following examples, dont worry, those will be covered in later sessions.

       .. code-block:: python